Lancair Columbia 300 Training

 The Columbia 300 is a high-performance composite aircraft powered by a 310 HP normally aspirated Continental IO-550-N. Originally developed by Lancair as the LC40-550FG, the 300 was certified in 1998.
 The Lancair Columbia 300 cruises at a comfortable 190 KTAS at 75% power.

-In 2003, the Columbia 300 was upgraded to a glass cockpit and featured other design improvements as it was certified as the new Columbia 350 (LC42-550FG).
+In 2003, the Columbia 300 was upgraded to a glass cockpit and given other design improvements as well.
+This newly upgraded aircraft was then certified as the Columbia 350 (LC42-550FG).
 In late 2007, Cessna Aircraft Company purchased the assets of Columbia Aircraft Manufacturing (CAM) and renamed the aircraft the Cessna 350 Corvalis.

 Overview – Lancair Columbia 300 Initial Transition Training

-Our training course for the Lancair Columbia 300 is 3 days for most pilots.
+Our training course for the Lancair Columbia 300 is three days for most pilots.

 Flight training for the Columbia 300 includes:

 - Takeoffs and Landings